 Building awareness and education is imperative for combatting sex trafficking and sexual abuse.
 In the Philippines, we host monthly educational events for children and teens in poverty as well as for their guardians.

-The girls home will provide aftercare for girls (newborn-17 years) that have been sex trafficked or abused.
+The girls home will provide aftercare for girls (newborn-17 years old) that have been sex trafficked or abused.

 NEED: Because there are not many homes for boys that have been sex trafficked/abused, siblings often get separated after being rescued.
-This girls home will allow siblings to be within close proximity of each other since the girls home will be down the street from our boys home.
+This girls home that is nearby will allow siblings to stay together and not be put through further trauma because of separation.

 We have built the first home specifically for boys (newborn -17 years) in the Philippines who have been rescued from sexual abuse and sex trafficking both in person and online.